mesmerizero/mesmerizero.github.io/about.markdown

 Courage » I support correct opinions, even when controversial, and prioritize impactful work.

-# Work Experience
+# Professional Journey

+#### Chief Software Engineer - ottonova
-#### August 2018 onward » Chief Software Engineer - ottonova, Munich
+##### August 2018 onward - Munich - Health Insurance

-I implement business critical features in the PHP backend, deliver performance improvements, refactor extensively, recruit and onboard new team members.
+I implement business critical features in the PHP backend, deliver performance improvements, refactor extensively, recruit and on-board new team members.
 I provide and document solutions for new implementations, identify and plan strategic updates to the system.
 I develop tools and processes for doing architecture and coordinate the Architecture Chapter.

+####  Senior Software Engineer - diva-e (intelliAd)
-#### August 2017 - July 2018 » Senior Software Engineer - diva-e (intelliAd), Munich
+##### August 2017 to July 2018 - Munich - Advertising

-I architected and implemented the web app for the company's newest product, and onboarded new team member to scale the development.
+I architected and implemented the web app for the company's newest product, and on-boarded new team member to scale the development.

-#### January 2017 - July 2017 » Senior Backend Developer - MRM Commerce (Optaros), Bucharest
+#### Senior Backend Developer - MRM Commerce (Optaros)
+##### January 2017 to July 2017 - Bucharest (with USA) - Agency

-I worked on perfomance improvements and integrations for the company's most important project.
-I helped with the pitch for a pottential new client.
+I worked on performance improvements and integrations for the company's most important project.
+I helped with the pitch for a potential new client.

-#### November 2015 - October 2016 » Software Development Manager - enabley (Time To Know), Bucharest
+#### Software Development Manager - enabley (Time To Know)
+##### November 2015 to October 2016 - Bucharest (with Israel) - Education

-I led a cross-functional team of six egineers from its formation with brand new people, through knowledge aquisition and gradual transfer of the engineering responsibilities for half of the company's product portofolio.
+I led a cross-functional team of six engineers from its formation with brand new people, through knowledge aquisition and gradual transfer of the engineering responsibilities for half of the company's product portofolio.

+#### Software Architect - IONOS (1&1 Internet)
-#### June 2011 - November 2015 » Software Architect - IONOS (1&1 Internet), Bucharest
+##### June 2011 to November 2015 - Bucharest (with Germany) - Internet

 I worked on the front-end development and modernisation of the company's successful website builder product.
-I provided technical solutions, negociated interfaces with other teams, and planned work for a team of about ten engineers.
+I provided technical solutions, negotiated interfaces with other teams, and planned work for a team of about ten engineers.
 I worked closely with product owners for designing new features and new products, and provided technical input for department roadmap planning.

+####  Senior Programmer - Gameloft
-#### February 2011 - June 2011 » Senior Programmer - Gameloft, Bucharest
+##### February 2011 to June 2011 - Bucharest (with World) - Gaming

 I worked on the shared backend used by all the games.
 I implemented an abstraction to allow integrating browser games both in Facebook and in the multitude of OpenSocial platforms popular at the time.

+#### R&D Engineer - Extend Studio
-#### April 2010 - February 2011 » R&D Engineer - Extend Studio, Bucharest
+##### April 2010 to February 2011 - Bucharest - Internet

 I researched solutions based on web standards to allow the creation of cross-browser correct layouts and designs.
 I implemented Adobe Flex applications and integrated them into Dreamweaver.

+#### Full-stack Programmer - dcs plus,
-#### March 2008 - February 2010 » Full-stack Programmer - dcs plus, Bucharest
+##### March 2008 to February 2010 - Bucharest - Travel

-I worked on a B2B2C hotel reservation solution doing full-stack developement.
+I worked on a B2B2C hotel reservation solution doing full-stack development.
 I integrated more than ten inventory providers, each with different types of pre-REST APIs.

 # Education

-#### 2007 - 2011 » BSc.
-Mathematics - University of Bucharest
+####  BSc. in Mathematics - University of Bucharest
+##### 2007 to 2011 - Bucharest

+Attended courses in Mathematics and Computer Science.

+#### IMO Training

+Preparatory training for international competitions with Romania's extended team.

 # Skills